The Explore TV

 (2 Days)

-Mysore, known as the City of Palaces in the state of Karnataka, India, is famous for its majestic Mysore Palace Indo-Saracenic architecture and its true history.
-It’s a perfect destination to immerse yourself in the Indian culture and tradition Also noteworthy is the Devaraja market.
-It is a large city with temples, gardens and views of Chamundi Hill (we didn’t love it), Mysore combines history and natural beauty in many of its corners.
+Mysore, known as the City of Palaces in the state of Karnataka, is famous for its majestic Mysore Palace, with Indo-Saracenic architecture and serious historical weight.
+It is a perfect base to explore Indian culture and tradition.
+Also worth visiting is the Devaraja Market, where you really feel the daily life of the city.

 Mysore Recommendations